- Questioning

 Why We Need a Learnright

 Copyright law was never designed to govern learning.
-As machine learning turns learning into a transferable, economically relevant process, a conceptual gap becomes visible.
-This essay examines that gap and asks what legal thinking is required once learning is no longer solely human.
+As machine learning externalizes learning itself (fast, scalable, transferable), a conceptual gap opens that existing doctrines cannot close.
+This essay explains why that gap exists and what kind of legal thinking the moment demands.

 CORPUS LIVE — Making a Digital Project Real